Hardwood Flooring Grades – Ask The Pros

 First let’s dispel a couple of myths.
 The grade of a wood floor does not refer to the ‘quality’ of the wood (although a higher price tag is often attached to higher grades of wood) nor does it concern the durability of the flooring.
 Take a look at this article on flooring hardness and the Janka test for more info on the density and durability of different wood species.

 The grading of lumber actually refers to the appearance of the wood planks, so its really about aesthetics.
-As wood is a natural product there are wide variations in color and texture, from species to species and from tree to tree.
+As wood is a natural product there are wide variations in hardwood flooring colors and textures, from species to species and from tree to tree.
 An industry recognized grading system was created to allow buyers and sellers a common point of reference to describe batches of wood with similar qualities.
 Although not set in stone, these different grades also gave the consumer an idea of what use the wood they are buying is most suited to eg, furniture, shelving, flooring etc.

 Although there are only a few different grades that, as a floor consumer, you need to concern yourself with, it doesn’t help that each grade is often referred to in different ways.
 This is thanks to the various different grading agencies and retailers, giving different terms to, essentially, describe the same thing!
 So here are the different grades you need to look out for and a definition and description of each.